 Condominiums are a much smaller segment of North Reading's housing stock with 755 such units.
 The relative affordability of the condo market is demonstrated by 429 condos, or about 57% of all condos, assessed below \$200,000 with a median assessed value at \$186,000.
+Most of these condos are likely in older buildings that may require updating.
 This median is once again lower than the median sales price of \$229,000 based on The Warren Group's Banker & Tradesman data as of the end of 2016.
 This is again not surprising given rising market conditions.

-Assessor's data for multi-unit properties, as presented in Table 5-11, indicates that there are 35 two-family homes (70 units), 5 threefamily homes (15 units), and 57 properties with multiple dwelling units on a single lot.
-The median two-family house is assessed \$422,500, the three-family house at \$517,400, and multiple dwellings on a single lot at \$504,300.
+Assessor's data for multi-unit properties, as presented in Table 5-11, indicates that there are 35 two-family homes (70 units), 5 threefamily homes (15 units), and 57 properties with multiple dwelling units on a single lot. median two-family The is assessed house at \$422,500, the three-family house at \$517,400, and multiple dwellings on a single lot at \$504,300.
 Assessor's data includes two multifamily developments with four to eight units and two with eight or more units, including Edgewood.
 The data does not provide information on the numbers of units however.